-9 OPERATING PROFIT
+10. OPERATING PROFIT

-2010 HK\$'000 2009 HK\$'000 Operating profit is arrived at after crediting: Interest income Write-back of provision for trade debtors 1,284 1,027 86 and after charging: Direct operating expenses of investment properties that generate rental income 6,693 8,230 Direct operating expenses of investment properties that did not generate rental income 366 2,170 Operating lease rentals for land and buildings 2,067 2,170 Loss on disposal of property, plant and equipment 5 Auditor's remuneration Audit services 950 950 Non-audit services 73 73
+HK\$'000 HK\$'000 Operating profit is arrived at after charging: Direct operating expenses of investment properties 6.602 that generate rental income Direct operating expenses of investment properties 6,218 6,693 that did not generate rental income 76 366 Operating lease rentals for land and buildings 2,067 Loss on disposal of property, plant and equipment 5 Auditor's remuneration Audit services 950 950 Non-audit services 166 /3

-10 RETIREMENT BENEFIT COSTS
+11. RETIREMENT BENEFIT COSTS

 The Group operates a defined contribution provident fund scheme (the "Scheme"), which is available to certain employees who joined the Group before 1 December 2000, and a mandatory provident fund scheme (the "Fund"), which is available to all employees in Hong Kong effective 1 December 2000.
 The assets of the Scheme and the Fund are held separately from those of the Group in independently administered funds.
 Contributions to the Scheme and the Fund by the Group and the employees are calculated as a percentage of the monthly salaries of the employees.
 Contributions to the Scheme are reduced by contributions forfeited by those employees who leave the Scheme prior to vesting fully in the contributions.
-During the year, no forfeited contributions in respect of the Scheme (2009: HK\$ Nil) were utilised and there were no forfeited contribution available to reduce future contributions at 31 December 2010.
-(2009: Nil).
+During the year, no forfeited contributions in respect of the Scheme (2010: HK\$ Nil) were utilised and there were no forfeited contribution available to reduce future contributions at 31 December 2011 (2010: Nil).

 The Group also participates in the employee pension schemes of the municipal governments in Mainland China where the Group operates.
 The Group is required to make monthly defined contributions at rates calculated as a percentage of the monthly payroll.
-The respective municipal governments will assume the retirement benefit obligations of existing and future retired employees in Mainland China of the Group.
+The respective municipal government will assume the retirement benefit obligations of in PRC existing and future retired employees in Mainland China of the Group.

-The cost charged to the consolidated income statement (note 8) represents contributions payable by the Group to the above schemes.
+The cost charged to the consolidated income statement (note 9) represents contributions payable by the Group to the above schemes.

-11 DIRECTORS' EMOLUMENTS AND FIVE HIGHEST PAID INDIVIDUALS
+12. DIRECTORS' EMOLUMENTS AND FIVE HIGHEST PAID INDIVIDUALS